How to Prepare for the Tongariro Alpine Crossing

 The 19.4km (12-mile) hike high into a volcanic alpine environment is a must-do in New Zealand but does require a bit of preparation, from packing the right equipment to booking your transport.
 You don’t have to be incredibly fit for this walk; just be prepared and determined!

 The Complete Guide to the Tongariro Crossing on Video:

 Not much of a reader?
 This guide exists in video form too!

 Tongariro Crossing Checklist: What to Pack for the Tongariro Crossing

 It is essential that you are prepared for all conditions, no matter what time of year you go.

-- Food: pack some lunch and snacks to keep you going.
+- Food: prepare some lunch and snacks to keep you going.

-- Plenty of water: 1.5-3 litres should be enough.
+- Plenty of water: 1.5-3 litres per person should be enough.
 Take about 3 litres if you are going to do side tracks and summits.

-- Waterproof coat: not only to protect you against the rain but will keep you warm from the wind.
+- Rain jacket: not only to protect you against the rain but will keep you warm from the wind.